hyungmogu/udacity-cloud-devops-project-5/README.md

 - Replace flask with FastAPI (Done)
   - applying knowledge from previous project
-- Make it work 100% locally
+- Make it work 100% locally (Done)
   - will use kompose to convert docker-compose.yml to kubernetes

 ## Running Installation